 - 1. Classes begin at 9:00 a.m. and end at 4:30 p.m. with an hour break for lunch at noon.
-A community that changes the hours must: - make sure that class time totals the same number of minutes as outlined above; and - confirm the changes with the KiHS principal or vice-principal.

-- 1. A two-hour study period takes place two times a week in the evening so that you can complete your assignments if time is required.
-Confirm times with your classroom teacher-mentor. - 2.
-Breaks of ten minutes maximum take place once in the morning and once in the afternoon. - 3.
-Cell phones (Androids, iPhones, etc.), iPods, and other devices for listening to music may occur at the discretion of the mentor.
-They are a privilege, not a right. - 4.
-There will be no smoking inside the KiHS building or classroom, or anywhere on KiHS grounds or other school grounds around the KiHS classroom. - 5.
+A community that changes the hours must: - make sure that class time totals the same number of minutes as outlined above; and - confirm the changes with the KiHS principal or vice-principal. - 2.
+A two-hour study period takes place two times a week in the evening so that you can complete your assignments if time is required.
+Confirm times with your classroom teacher-mentor. - 3.
+Breaks of ten minutes maximum take place once in the morning and once in the afternoon. - 4.
+All cell phones (Androids, iPhones, etc.) and electronic devices such as iPods, etc., are not allowed during classroom time.
+Electronic devices maybe used to accomplish specific work or listening music may be allowed, however at the exclusive entire discretion of the classroom mentor.
+Note: "They are a privilege, not a right." - 5.
+There will be no smoking inside the KiHS building or classroom, or anywhere on KiHS grounds or other school grounds around the KiHS classroom. - 6.
 The telephone in the classroom is for KiHS program use only.
-The teacher will take a message for you if required. - 6.
+The teacher will take a message for you if required. - 7.
 The KiHS classroom is meant only for students and visitors including parents, Elders, Local Education Authority Members and the Chief and Council.
 The school is not open to your friends, brothers and sisters, or other community members for frequent or lengthy visits.
 Please let them know so that we do not embarrass them by telling them to leave.